E-Xor/offline-page/README.md

 # offline-page

 Using Web Server for Chrome run the app.
 On load it will register the service worker and cache the offline.html page.
-Close the web server, load the page again, it should who the offline.html.
+Close the web server, load the page again, it should show the offline.html.